 10. Direct Complaints to the Mayor and/or any Deputy Mayor for Policing and Crime and Preservation of Evidence

-10.1 The Mayor and/or any Deputy Mayor for Policing and Crime must notify the PCP Officers of a complaint made directly to them, about the Mayor when acting in relation to their PCC functions and/or any Deputy Mayor for Policing and Crime, no later than the end of the following working day in writing via email to pcpofficer@wakefield.gov.uk, and provide details of the steps they have taken to preserve evidence, including its location and in whose custody it is in.
+10.1 The Mayor and/or any Deputy Mayor for Policing and Crime must notify the Panel Officers of a complaint made directly to them, about the Mayor when acting in relation to their PCC functions and/or any Deputy Mayor for Policing and Crime, no later than the end of the following working day in writing via email to pcpofficer@wakefield.gov.uk, and provide details of the steps they have taken to preserve evidence, including its location and in whose custody it is in.

 10.2 Where a complaint about the Mayor when acting in relation to their PCC functions and/or any Deputy Mayor for Policing and Crime is made directly to the Mayor and/or any Deputy Mayor for Policing and Crime then both are under a statutory duty to take all such steps as appear to them to be appropriate for obtaining and preserving evidence in relation to the conduct in question, both initially and from time to time after that.
 In discharging this duty they shall take such steps as a reasonable person would consider appropriate in the circumstances to obtain and preserve evidence, and in any event shall comply with any requests of the Panel.